 How to Choose a Night Vision Scope?

 Don’t expect a BDC reticle when it comes to night vision scopes.
 Most often you’ll get a very simple duplex, or even dot optics.
-If you must use a reticle that you are used to, consider getting your tech set up.
-There are several magnifiers, including magnifiers built-in night vision, on the market that are compatible with red dot optics.
-This is an ideal solution for lightweight carbines and modern sporting rifles like AR 15’s and AK-47s.
+There are several magnifiers and night vision devices that attach to standard scopes on the market that are compatible with red dot optics.
+This is an ideal solution for lightweight carbines and modern sporting rifles like AR 15s and AK-47s.